 Understanding the Photoshop mask is essential for a number of adjustments.
 These range from removing skin redness to non-destructive dodging and burning.

-Once you understand the way a Photoshop mask works, you can step up your editing prowess.
+If you’re an Adobe Photoshop user, once you understand the way mask works, you can step up your editing prowess.
 Here’s how.

 What Is Photoshop Masking?
 Photoshop Masking Basics